Hey, what’s up guys, and in this Guide, I’m gonna be telling you about the best Sony lens for night photography.

-In numerical value, and that’s because a smaller number of F stop will mean a wider range of aperture that you get a wide aperture ring.
+In numerical value, and that’s because a smaller number of F stops will mean a wider range of aperture that you get a wide aperture ring.

-That’s going to let in a lot of light and collect the light of the Milky Way that shining something settings like F2 ISO, 800, and a 22nd shutter speed is going to be perfect for any night photography and Milky Way photography.
+That’s going to let in a lot of light and collect the light of the Milky Way that shining something settings like F2 ISO, 800, and a 22nd shutter speed will be perfect for any night photography and Milky Way photography.

 Because it’s really going to let in a lot of light and focus on the Milky Way, a galactic core that you see so often in the Milky Way shots.